metasoarous/toto/README.md

     :as-assets? true}])
 ```

+In general, Toto will pass through files it doesn't know how to handle, but this directive can be helpful for (e.g.) json files which might otherwise be interpreted as hiccup.

 ### More...

 Other options passed through to the build specs will be passed through to the `compile` function.